How To Do A Self-Guided Cruise Excursion To Caye Caulker, Belize

 If you have any interest in the jungle, ruins, ziplining, caving, and such, taking a cruise-led or private excursion into the jungle could make a lot of sense.
 I have trouble imagining how they could get you out to Hol Chan for snorkeling, but if a company is able to then do it—some of the best snorkeling in the world.
 I also tried to get a charter flight out to the Great Blue Hole, but was visiting on the wrong day to make that happen.
 I would also say that Belize City port day is a great one to have a deserted pool on the cruise ship all to yourself.

-Two other articles that may be helpful for your planning:
+A couple other articles that may be helpful for your planning:

 BUT, if you decide you want to try a self-guided excursion to Caye Caulker, this article is for you.
 It cannot be stated with enough emphasis—Belize City is a tough port to do self-guided excursions from, period.
 But particularly out to Caye Caulker (and I wouldn’t even consider Ambergris Caye, just too far).